Charity Council

 Roles of the Council

-- Promoter - the Council will promote good governance standards and best practices, to enhance public confidence in the charity sector;
+- Promoter - the Council advocates and works to inculcate good governance standards and best practices, to enhance public confidence in the charity sector;

 - Advisor - the Council will advise the Commissioner of Charities (COC) on key regulatory issues and significant cases, so that the COC can make more informed and robust decisions.